laravel/docs/telescope.md

 <a name="displaying-user-avatars"></a>
 ## Displaying User Avatars

-The Telescope dashboard will display which authenticated user was logged in when the entry was saved.
-By default, Telescope will lookup a profile avatar using web service Gravatar.
-You may customize this avatar by registering a callback in your `TelescopeServiceProvider`.
-It should return an image URL from the authenticated user ID and email address passed to the callback.
+The Telescope dashboard displays the user avatar for the user that was logged in when a given entry was saved.
+By default, Telescope will retrieve avatars using the Gravatar web service.
+However, you may customize the avatar URL by registering a callback in your `TelescopeServiceProvider`.
+The callback will receive the user's ID and email address and should return the user's avatar image URL:

     use App\User;
+    use Laravel\Telescope\Telescope;

     /**
      * Register any application services.